wptrainingteam/learn-wp-content/developer-learning-pathway/06-introduction-to-wordpress-plugins/06-enqueing-css-or-javascript.md

 ## Enqueuing JavaScript

 You can also enqueue JavaScript files from your plugin, using the same wp_enqueue_scripts action hook callback.

 The only difference is that instead of using wp_enqueue_style, you can use wp_enqueue_script

-Similarly to wp_enqueue_style, you pass the unique handle and src arguments to wp_enqueue_script
+Similar to wp_enqueue_style, you pass a unique handle and src arguments to wp_enqueue_script for it to enqueue you JavaScript file.

 First, create a bookstore.js file in the bookstore directory, and add a simple JavaScript alert to it.